DevenBL/whisper_mic/README.md

 ## Thanks
 Until recently, access to high performing speech to text models was only available through paid serviecs.
 With this release, I am excited for the many applications that will come.

+## Todo
+port to a faster platform like faster whisper or whisper.cpp and get it running on the pinephone